jonocarroll/exercism-solutions/README.md

 I am also completing the [\#48in24](https://exercism.org/challenges/48in24) challenge.

-## Number of Exercises per Language
+## Number of Exercises Completed per Language

 <div class="kable-table">